-I believe Ayurveda and Yoga will provide you not only with a framework and context of real health, but also will give you very effective tools on how to get and maintain that health so you become the captain of your own ship.
-My vision for all of my students and clients is to take them to a place of ease in mind, body and spirit so they can get on with their lives, do what they are here to do with ease, joy and vigor and be a model of health for others around them.
+“I believe Ayurveda and Yoga will provide you not only with a framework and context of real health, but also will give you very effective tools on how to get and maintain that health so you become the captain of your own ship.
+It is my vision to educate, guide and support my clients in their journey to healing so they can do what they came here to do with ease, joy and vigor and be a model of health for others around them.
 The bigger point of healthy people is healthy communities!
 Healthy communities mean healthy nation, healthy country and a healthy world.
 It all starts with YOU!”